ihsaan-ullah/checklist/CompetitionBundles/ChecklistAssistant/pages/instructions.md

 ## Viewing results

 Processing your submission may take at least 15 minutes, possibly more if the system is congested Please return to the "My submissions" tab later.
 Once the submission has been processed, the detailed feedback can be retrieved by clicking on the eye icon <i class="icon grey eye eye-icon"></i> in front of the submission.
+**Once you view the results, please answer the survey provided therein regarding your experience of using the LLM checklist assistant.**

 ## Debugging